SUPERCILEX/auto-isa/docs/paper/main.typ

 ] <idiom-commonality>

 We find that idioms tend to be either widely shared across programs or unique to a given program (@idiom-commonality).
+Small idioms are both shared more across programs and represent a more substantial portion of each program's memory operations.
-Of the idioms that are unique, we note that they tend to differ by a small number of instructions and could potentially be transformed to minimize unique idioms.
+Of the idioms that are unique, we find that they tend to differ by a small number of instructions and could potentially be transformed to minimize unique idioms.
 For example, the third and forth idiom differ only by an add instruction---when trying to minimize the number of idioms, the one with the add instruction could be kept while the other idiom is discarded as it can add zero to achieve its original behavior.
+We note that these findings are likely domain specific---we expect other application domains to have different sets of shared idioms partially disjoint from the GAP benchmark suite.

 == Possible Hardware Implementations <hardware_impls>